mehulagg/gitlab/doc/ci/yaml/README.md

 > Introduced in GitLab Runner v1.0.0.

-Because the cache is shared between jobs, if you're using different paths for different jobs, you should also set a different `cache:key`.
+The cache is shared between jobs, so if you're using different paths for different jobs, you should also set a different `cache:key`.
 Otherwise cache content can be overwritten.